extplug/plug-modules/README.md

 ### plugModules.run()

-Initialises plug-modules and computes the module name mappings.
-You need to run this before using `plugModules.require` or `plugModules.register`.
+Initialises plug-modules and computes all the module name mappings.
+You need to run this before using `plugModules.register`.
 It's done for you if you're using the require.js plugin.

 ### plugModules.require(modulename)